typhdotcom/diaspora/README.md

 That’s all standard math, but we make it **fully formal** in Lean and then build a whole story-universe out of the consequences.

+## Under the hood: representational density

+One way to read all of this is: the primitive object isn’t really the graph, it’s the **representational demand** living on would-be edges.

+- A 1-cochain `σ : C1 n` is "how much relation" each ordered pair of vertices wants to carry.
+- The inner product / norm on 1-cochains is the total "capacity" of that demand.
+- A `DynamicGraph G` just says which of those edges are currently allowed to exist.

+Given `G` and `σ`, you can then split the capacity into:

+- realized capacity on active edges, and
+- latent capacity on edges that are currently broken,

+with a little conservation law: the sum of the two is fixed.
+The rest of the project is basically asking: how does that representational density reorganize itself as the topology bends, relaxes, and eventually breaks?

 ## What lives in this repo?

 This is the “tour of files” version — you don’t need to read them in this order, but it gives you a mental map.